111 Influencer Marketing Statistics That Actually Mean Something For Your Brand

 10. Professional service providers also rank pretty low (9%) with responsiveness.

 11. Positive online interactions with brands drive sales.
-Seventy-one% of those polled said they are more likely to buy from a company after a positive interaction.
+Seventy-one percent of those polled said they are more likely to buy from a company after a positive interaction.

 12. In fact, 37% of consumers use social media as their go-to before making a purchase.